 Here are eight rules every buyer should know before they — and their agent — start negotiating:

 #1 Act Fast — Like, Now

 When you receive a counteroffer, you should respond quickly — ideally within 24 hours.
 The longer you wait, the more space you leave for another buyer to swoop in and nab the property.
 Also, if a seller senses hesitation, they may decide to withdraw their counteroffer before you even have a chance to respond.

 #2 Raise Your Price (Within Reason)

-While you obviously don’t want to overpay for a house, you may have to up the ante — especially if you initially made a lowball offer.
-Lean on your agent’s expertise to determine how much money you should add to the Before you make an offer, talk with your agent about how high you’re willing to go if the seller doesn’t accept your bid. sales price to make it more enticing to the seller.
+While you obviously don’t want to overpay for a house, you may have to up the ante — especially if you initially made a low-ball offer.
+Lean on your agent’s expertise to determine how much money you should add to the to make it more enticing to the seller.

 As your agent negotiates, it can feel like things are escalating quickly.
 It’s stressful.
 You may feel a sudden urge to do whatever it takes to win.

-Before you go overboard, there are two things you must keep in mind:
+Before you go overboard, keep in mind these two guidelines:

 - You can’t exceed the monetary confines of the pre-approved mortgage you received from your lender.

 Because your counteroffer has to be an amount you’re comfortable spending on a home.
 You want that new house and to keep living your life.
 Plus: You’re not out of options yet.